SM Life Design Group

-SM Life Design Group (에스엠라이프디자인그룹) is a South Korean printing, content distribution, and production company under SM Studios, a wholly owned subsidiary of SM Entertainment.
+SM Life Design Group (에스엠라이프디자인그룹) is a South Korean printing, content distribution, and production company.
 It was originally founded in 1998 as KD Media and was acquired by FNC Entertainment, renamed to FNC Add Culture in 2016.

 History

 1998–2018: Establishment and acquisition by FNC Entertainment

 Originally known as KD Media, it was established in December 1998 as a spin-off of the lottery business of the publishing division of Seoul Shinmun, as it was formerly a company specialized in the printing and supplying markets.
 In April 2000, the company launched its video business division and has grown into one of the top three major DVD publishing companies in South Korea in three years.
 It had also established a one-stop system such as planning, purchasing copyrights, production, and distribution in relation to DVD business.
 The division had its first sales in August, earning 690 million won through distribution of its first film.

 On July 8, 2016 FNC acquired KD Media from NZKD One Investment Group and changed the company name to FNC Add Culture.
 In May 2017, the company acquired drama production company Film Boutique to strengthen its competitiveness in drama production.
 On January 15 2018 FNC Add Culture announced that it had acquired variety show production company Genie Pictures known to be behind many popular shows like Weekly Idol and Mr. House Husband.
 SM would later transfer the production company back to FNC as FNC Productions in May.